Mary King's Close

 In reality, the plague victims were well cared for, and the town council managed the outbreak efficiently and compassionately.
 Families healthy enough to be moved were taken to Burgh Muir.
 Those who weren’t able to be moved let the workers know by putting up white flags in their windows so that food and coal could be delivered to their doorsteps.
 The plague doctor, George Rae, then came into the town wearing leather from head to toe and a bizarre bird-shaped mask to help protect him from the disease.
 (It worked; the leather kept the fleas from biting Rae and he survived the outbreak.)
 To save a plague victim, Rae would slice off the top of the victim’s sore and jam a red-hot poker into the wound to cauterize it.
 While no doubt horrible, the technique did indeed save lives.

-After the plague had passed, tenants continued to live in Mary King’s Close until the 19th century, when it was emptied and sealed up.
+After the plague had passed, tenants continued to live in Mary King’s Close up until the beginning of 20th century, when it was emptied and sealed up.
+The last person to leave, did so in 1902.
 The Royal Exchange was built on top of it and the close was forgotten.
 It wasn’t rediscovered until workmen digging on the street above accidentally punched down into the winding streets.
+The closes were used as bomb shelters during WW II.

-Today, Mary King’s Close is a popular tourist site, with guided tours by historical reenactors, and attracts those interested in its macabre history and many ghost stories.
+Beginning in the 1990’s, Mary King’s Close has become a popular tourist site, with guided tours by historical reenactors, and attracts those interested in its macabre history and many ghost stories.
 One of the most famous ghosts supposed to live here is a 10-year-old girl named Annie who died of the plague.
 Believers report temperature changes and feeling a strange presence in her room.
 Many have left toys, dolls, and sweets for her in the close.

 Tours are given seven days a week, all year long (excluding Christmas Day) with special events throughout the year, including a look into what Christmas would be like in the close’s prime.